coffebar/router-mon/README.md

 ![screen](https://raw.githubusercontent.com/coffebar/router-mon/master/screen.png)

 Updates every 30 sec.
-Additionally shows the number of transmitted and received data.
+Additionally shows the amount of transferred data.

 # Setup
 1. Create a new user on your KeeneticOS device.
 Set permissions only for readonly web access.